 Recipe Testing Notes

-Throughout our testing of thee dairy free pancakes, we learned some key things that worked and didn't work.
+Throughout our testing of these dairy-free pancakes, we learned some key things that worked and didn't work.
 Here are the key takeaways!

 Using different nut butters: When making these pancakes, we tried using tahini, peanut butter, and cashew butter.
-While all worked great, tahini provided a slightly better texture, peanut butter added a fun flavor, and cashew butter was the most mild and produced the best tasting pancakes for adding toppings.
+While all worked great, tahini provided a slightly better texture, peanut butter added a fun flavor, and cashew butter was the mildest and produced the best-tasting pancakes for adding toppings.

 How to Make This - Step by Step

 Step one: Add 1 cup of the oats to a high-speed blender and blend for 1-2 minutes, until it resembles fine flour.
 Reserve the remaining ¼ cup of oats for later.